Who Attends a Home Inspection?

 - 4 min read

-As crucial as the inspection is, do you know who attends a home inspection?
+As crucial as this process is, do you know who attends a home inspection?
 A home inspector is a given, of course — but who else?

 Who attends a home inspection: the key players